Guy N. Smith: Fanzines

 Smith appreciated his fans and throughout his long career he produced a number of fanzines, many containing his short stories.
 They were originally produced as catalogues for his book selling business, but eventually changed into the fan club fanzine Graveyard Rendezvous, which ran for 41 editions.
 Smith and his wife even opened up their home and welcomed fans every September for an annual convention, an event that lasted over 25 years.

 Personal life

+Smith and his wife Jean had four children.

 A lifelong pipe smoker, Smith won the British pipe smoking championship in 2003.
-He collected pipes and smoking ephemera and also wrote a book on tobacco, Tobacco Culture: A DIY Guide.
+He collected pipes and smoking ephemera and also wrote a book on tobacco, Tobacco Culture: A DIY Guide (1977).
 He was also an active pro-smoking campaigner.
 Later in his life, Smith lived near Clun, Shropshire.
 In his last two years he was embezzled of £2,400 by a former cleaning woman who came to manage his financial affairs on the internet; she was successfully prosecuted for this in 2022, following his death.
-Smith and his wife Jean had four children.